Home » Symptoms » Dog Symptoms A-Z » Grayish-white Oral Mucosal Plaques

 Changes in behavior: The dog may withdraw, play less, or generally appear lethargic.

-A visit to the veterinarian is necessary if the plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
-In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. in the dog’s mouth persist or worsen for more than a few days.
-Especially if they are accompanied by other symptoms such as Fever, severe bad breath, or loss of appetite, the dog should be examined immediately.
+A visit to the vet is necessary if the plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
+In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. in the dog’s mouth persist for more than a few days or worsen.
+Especially if accompanied by other symptoms such as Fever, severe bad breath, or loss of appetite, the dog should be examined immediately.

-An immediate visit to the veterinarian is also necessary if the dog shows signs of severe Pain, such as excessive Panting, Whining, or aggression when the mouth is touched.
-These symptoms may indicate that a serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or other complications are present.
+An immediate vet visit is also necessary if the dog shows signs of severe Pain, such as excessive Panting, Whining, or aggression when the mouth is touched.
+These symptoms can indicate a serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or other complications.

-The veterinarian will perform a thorough examination of the mouth to determine the type and cause of the plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
+The vet will perform a thorough examination of the mouth to determine the type and cause of the plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..
-This may include taking swabs that are examined in the laboratory for bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+This may include taking swabs, which are examined in the laboratory for bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. or fungi.

-In addition, the veterinarian will assess the dog’s general health, perform blood tests, and possibly use imaging procedures to rule out systemic causes.
+Additionally, the vet will assess the dog’s general health, perform blood tests, and possibly use imaging techniques to rule out systemic causes.

 In some cases, a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. of the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients. may be necessary to diagnose autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. or other pathologicalPathological refers to anything related to diseases or their processes.
 Pathological changes are those that deviate from the normal structure or function and indicate a disease. processes.

 As a first measure, the pet owner should try to keep the dog’s mouth area clean.
-This can be done by gently wiping with a damp cloth to remove excess plaque.
+This can be done by gently wiping with a damp cloth to remove excess plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
+In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..

 The pet owner should make sure that the dog drinks enough water to keep the mucous membranes moist and promote saliva production, which supports the self-cleaning of the mouth.